I thought I'd post this shot of the sharp shinned hawk up in our tree, after he finished eating his prey.

 ...the companion blog of Shekinah Photography featuring shots and thoughts by photographer, Kathleen Bowman and The Scribe.

+Here he is tilting his head up to swallow the water.
+It's so cute how they do this.
 The Sharp-shinned Hawk came back today with a fresh kill.
 My daughter alerted me to his presence and I grabbed my camera and went running up to my blind.
 As usual, I took a few shots for good measure and then slowly and carefully opened the window.
 He didn't fly away, but as nature would dictate, he was very nervous as he ate his catch.

 We didn't see him catch it so I don't know if he caught one of our birds or brought it to our yard to eat.
 I'd like to think it was not one of the birds I feed and get so much enjoyment out of on a daily basis.
 Nature is nature, but...